 Pregnancy should not be regarded as ill health.
 It is part of everyday life and safety implications at work can be addressed by the safety management system and procedures.
-Guidance on Addressing Risks for New and Expectant Mothers G640 can be found on HR InfoSpace.
 However, with the diversity of work carried out, it is important to look at all work activities as not all areas of work may be mentioned specifically in the guidance, and each pregnancy can impact on a women's health and capabilities differently.